ppfeufer/adguard-filter-list/README.md

 You are free to use this list, but I can give you no guarantee for it since none of the lists combined here is managed by me.

-If you want to create your own combined list, feel free to fork this repository and change the shell script I included to start your own voyage.
+If you want to create your own combined list, feel free to fork this repository and change the hostlist compiler configuration I included to start your own voyage.
+To compile the hostlist use [AdGuard's HostlistCompiler](https://github.com/AdguardTeam/HostlistCompiler).